sen2vm/sen2vm-core/README.md

        * margins,
        * the GIPP dataset used,
        * the DEM and associated geoid (TBD),
-       * refining activated or not.
+       * whether was refining deactivated or not.

-As for direct location grids, the center of the first grid is aligned with the center of the first output boundinig box considering a pixel at resolution of the processed band.
-The center of the last grid pixel is calculated to ensure that it covers at least the last pixel of the input bounding box.
+As for direct location grids, the center of the first grid point is aligned with the center of the first output pixel of the bounding box considering a pixel at resolution of the processed band.
+The center of the last grid pixel is calculated to ensure that it covers at least the last pixel center of the input bounding box.

 Bounding box provided in input: